gxchain/docs/docs/advanced/signature.md

 }
 ```

-## Signature Limitation
+## Signature malleability

-In order to prevent double-spend problems, value `r` and value `s` need to meet the requirements:
+In order to prevent the double-spend problem, in addition to the requirements of BIP62, GXChain imposes stricter restrictions on the values ​​of `r` and `s`:

 ``` js
 function isCanonical(r,s){